Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But by and large, our instructors did a great job managing those slowdowns and keeping things moving.

 The first of note is their email support.
-If you have a question on any topic, you can email their team of staff attorneys and you will get a response within 3 business days.
-I know, 3 days is not exactly lightning fast, though in my personal experience the turnaround was often more like 1-2 days.
-Though that can still seem like an eternity when you want an answer now.
+If you have a question on any topic, you can email their team of staff attorneys and you will get a response within three business days.

 I actually found I was better off looking through their massive library of previously answered questions.
 Oftentimes that catalog already had the same question asked and answered, and I didn’t even have to bother sending in a message.